sanitywarden/Entropy/README.md

 ## Overwiew

 Entropy is a isometric strategy game written in C++ and Lua.\
-It uses SFML as the framework for graphics and audio, Lua for scripting and LuaBridge for binding C++ code to Lua and vice versa.
+It uses SFML as the framework for graphics and audio, Lua for scripting and LuaBridge for binding C++ code to Lua and vice versa.\
+\
+As of ~2022 I'm not working on this project anymore.\
+In 2025 I decided to open source the project.\
+\
+Note: The project is useless without the sprites which I will upload here once I find them.

 ## Plans
+As of ~2022 I'm not working on this project anymore.\

-Keep in mind that Entropy is a passion project, so the speed of work varies.\
+~~Keep in mind that Entropy is a passion project, so the speed of work varies.~~\
-Long term goals include:
+~~Long term goals include~~:
-- Create a game loop with fun things to do.
+- ~~Create a game loop with fun things to do.~~
-- Create AI opponents.
+- ~~Create AI opponents.~~
-- Polish existing content.
+- ~~Polish existing content.~~
-- Make the game easily modifiable.
+- ~~Make the game easily modifiable.~~

 ## Setup
 ### Prerequisites